chessurisme/reign/README.md

 <img src="./assets/Reign.png" alt="Reign logo" height="150">

-# Reign IDB
+# Reign (or Reign IDB)

-The `Reign` class is a lightweight library for managing IndexedDB operations in modern web applications.
+`Reign` is a lightweight library for managing IndexedDB operations in modern web applications.
 It simplifies database interactions like creating, updating, retrieving, and deleting records using a clean and intuitive API.

 ## Features 🌟